Their Big Challenge

 It is clear that team members are using the additional tools they learned in training to further elevate customers’ experiences.
 Customer compliments are increasing as team members have focused on elevating customer experiences.
 Some examples of those elevated experiences include:

-Getting to an overseas destination in time for a costumer to attend her father’s 70th birthday and the opening of a musical he's been working on for over thirty years after technical issues resulted in missing a connection ﬂight — even though a leg of the initial ﬂight was booked on a different airline carrier.
+Getting to an overseas destination in time for a customer to attend her father’s 70th birthday and the opening of a musical he's been working on for over thirty years after technical issues resulted in missing a connection ﬂight — even though a leg of the initial ﬂight was booked on a different airline carrier.